madhu221b/uva-dl2-team11/blogpost.md

 <a id="11">[11]</a>
 Singh, Sandeep et al. “SATPdb: a database of structurally annotated therapeutic peptides.”
 Nucleic Acids Research 44 (2015): D1119 - D1126.

+<a id="12">[12]</a>
+Alon, Uri, and Eran Yahav.
+"On the bottleneck of graph neural networks and its practical implications." arXiv preprint arXiv:2006.05205 (2020).